villevaltonen/gymlog-client/README.md

 ### Run the application

-1. Ensure the backend and PostgreSQL-database are up and running
+1. Ensure backend and database are up and running
 2. Execute following line:

 ```bash